sendgrid/docs/source/User_Guide/Settings/ip_warmup.md

 seo:
   title: Warming Up an IP Address
   description: Learn how to warm up your new dedicated IP address and why it's important.
-  keywords: warm, up, warmup, auto, automatic, manual api, v3, ip, pool, warmup, pools
+  keywords: warm, up, warmup, auto, automatic, manual API, v3, ip, pool, warmup, pools
 title: Warming Up an IP Address
 weight: 0
 layout: page
 navigation:
   show: true
 ---
+<iframe src="https://player.vimeo.com/video/80755248" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 When you add a new dedicated IP address to your account, you need to warm it up.
-[Warming up your IP]({{root_url}}/Glossary/ip_warmup.html) allows you to gradually send more emails over your new IP in order to establish a good [sender reputation]({{root_url}}/Classroom/Basics/Misc/your_reputation_what_is_it.html).
+[Warming up your IP]({{root_url}}/Glossary/ip_warmup.html) allows you to gradually send more emails over your new IP to establish a good [sender reputation]({{root_url}}/Classroom/Basics/Misc/your_reputation_what_is_it.html).

 - [What is warming up an IP?]()
 - [Warmup types]()